freenas/freenas-docs/userguide/intro.rst

   scenarios, including local replication and replication to systems running legacy replication (pre-11.3).

-* Replication is resumable.
+* Replication is resumable and failed replication tasks will automatically try to resume from a previous checkpoint.
 Each task has its own log which can be accessed from the :guilabel:`State` column.

 :ref:`Network interface management <Interfaces>` has been redesigned to streamline management of both physical and virtual